fredo514/mcu_library/src/libs/pid/README.md

 For integrating processes (that always overshoot no matter the tuning), proportional-on-measurement mode can be used.
 Use 0 <= setpoint weigth <= 1 to use a little bit of both proportional-on-error and proportional-on-measurement for processes that are not entirely integrating.

 Use `min_output` config parameter to inject a bias to compensate any constant offset (e.g. actuator deadband).

+#Tuning
+PI is sufficient most of the time (Kd=0, a=0).
+PID can sometimes help get marginally better performance when tuning aggressively.
+CO filter is rarely needed.
+Only potential for benefit in loops with noise and/or delicate mechanical actuators.